-If you use an outdated version of Adobe Acrobat Reader, you will encounter this error message as the PDF file might be compatible with the outdated Adobe Acrobat Reader.
-Therefore, ensure that the software are you using is not outdated.
-If it is then follow the below steps to update it.
+If you use an outdated version of Adobe Acrobat Reader, you may encounter this error message because the PDF file might not be compatible with the outdated Adobe Acrobat Reader.
+Therefore, ensure that the software you are using is up-to-date.
+If it is not, follow the steps below to update it.

-- Open Adobe Acrobat PDF Reader and click Help from the top right
+- Open Adobe Acrobat PDF Reader and click on Help in the top right corner.

-- Let the Adobe Acrobat PDF Reader check for updates, if the software found the latest updates, then update it
+- Allow Adobe Acrobat PDF Reader to check for updates; if the software finds the latest updates, proceed to update it.

-- Once done, restart the software and check if the error persists.
+- Once completed, restart the software and check if the error persists.

-4. Make Sure the PDF file is not Located in Network Share
+4. Ensure the PDF file is not located in the network share.

-After detail researched, we found that if the file you are trying to open is located in the Network Share folder or Roaming Profiles, you will encounter this error message because the content under these folders can be shared over a network, and these locations are not allowed by the Adobe Acrobat Reader.
+After detailed research, we found that if the file you are trying to open is located in the Network Share folder or Roaming Profiles, you will encounter this error message.
+This is because the content within these folders can be shared over a network, and these locations are not allowed by Adobe Acrobat Reader.

-If the error arises while opening the PDF via browser, we recommend you clear the browser’s temporary data that stores your browsing history, cookies, passwords, and web information.
-Removing the browser’s temporary files may fix this error as corrupted temporary files conflict with the Adobe Acrobat PDF Reader software.
+If the error arises while opening the PDF via a browser, we recommend clearing the browser’s temporary data, which stores your browsing history, cookies, passwords, and web information.
+Removing the browser’s temporary files may fix this error, as corrupted temporary files can conflict with the Adobe Acrobat PDF Reader software.

-- To clear the browser’s temporary files, press the Win + R on the keyboard
+- To clear the browser’s temporary files, press Win + R on the keyboard.

-- Type inetcpl.cpl and click OK to navigate into Internet Properties
+- Type “inetcpl.cpl” and click “OK” to navigate to Internet Properties.

-- Click Delete and click Apply then click OK to save the changes
+- Click ‘Delete‘, then click ‘Apply‘, and finally click ‘OK‘ to save the changes.

-- Once done, launch the Adobe Acrobat PDF Reader and check if the issue persists.
+- Once completed, launch the Adobe Acrobat PDF Reader and check whether the issue persists.

 6. Re-download the PDF

-There is a good possibility that the file you are trying to access in Adobe Acrobat Reader was corrupted in the downloading process.
-If there was any lag in your network, the PDF file might get damaged and cannot open.
-Either you can repair the file using third-party software or re-download the PDF file.
-We recommend you go for a re-download because it will not take much time.
-If the error persists after re-downloading a PDF file, it is probably due to the corrupted software file that was not repaired.
+There is a good possibility that the file you are trying to access in Adobe Acrobat Reader was corrupted during the downloading process.
+If there was any lag in your network, the PDF file might have been damaged and cannot be opened.
+You can either repair the file using third-party software or re-download the PDF file.
+We recommend opting for a re-download because it will not take much time.
+If the error persists after re-downloading the PDF file, it is probably due to the corrupted software file that has not been repaired.

 7. Reinstall Adobe Acrobat Reader

-If all the solutions fail to fix this, try reinstalling the Adobe Acrobat Reader because the Adobe Acrobat PDF Reader files may be corrupted or damaged which can be fixed by reinstalling the software. below are the steps to reinstall the software:-
+If all the solutions fail to fix this, try reinstalling Adobe Acrobat Reader because the Adobe Acrobat PDF Reader files may be corrupted or damaged.
+This issue can be resolved by reinstalling the software.
+Below are the steps to reinstall the software:

 - Click Uninstall and wait for the process to finish

-- Once done, check if the error is resolved.
+- Once finished, check whether the error has been resolved.

 You must know that it is not necessary to use Adobe Acrobat Reader to open the PDF file.
-There is plenty of software available on the internet that might be able to open those files that Adobe Acrobat Reader could not.
-You can Freeware Foxit reader to open the PDF files.
+There is plenty of software available on the internet that might be able to open those files that Adobe Acrobat Reader cannot.
+You can use the freeware Foxit Reader to open PDF files.